A Partner Recruitment Plant Formula that Equals Revenue Growth

 - Purchase history

 In the partner recruitment plan, creating a buyer profile allows vendors to understand what types of channel partners they need to recruit.
 This first piece of the partner recruitment plan helps vendors to prepare these partners for meeting the target buyers’ needs.
-Once a vendor has established their target buyer profile, they can then start their partner recruiting process by finding partners that are suitable to offer their customers what they really want in the most cost-effective manner.
+Once a vendor has established their target buyer profile, they can then start their partner recruiting process.
+This will help vendors in finding partners that are suitable to offer their customers what they really want in the most cost-effective manner.

 Creating a target buyer profile also helps a vendor by: